Grace Communion International: Receivership crisis

+Analysis of Armstrongism

+Walter Martin, in his book The Kingdom of the Cults (1965), devoted 34 pages to the group, claiming that Armstrong borrowed freely from Seventh-day Adventist, Jehovah's Witnesses and Mormon doctrines.
+Armstrong said that all Church doctrine could be proven simply and effectively through the Bible.

+After Armstrong (1986–2009)

 Armstrong's death and doctrinal changes

 On January 16, 1986, Herbert Armstrong died in Pasadena, California.
 Shortly before his death, on January 7, Armstrong appointed Joseph W. Tkach Sr. to succeed him "... as pastor general, in the difficult times ahead".
+Joseph W. Tkach took on leadership of the denomination.
+Tkach and other ministers came to the conclusion that a great many of their doctrines were not biblical.

+Changes under new leadership

-As early as 1988, Joseph W. Tkach Sr. began to make doctrinal changes, at first quietly and slowly, but then openly and radically in January 1995.
-The doctrinal changes were presented as new understandings of Christmas and Easter, Babylon and the harlot, British Israelism, Saturday Sabbath, and other doctrines.
+As early as 1988, Joseph W. Tkach Sr. began to make doctrinal changes, at first quietly and slowly, but then openly and radically.
+The changes were presented as new understandings of Christmas and Easter, Babylon and the harlot, British Israelism, Saturday Sabbath, and other doctrines.

-In general, Tkach Sr. directed the church theology towards mainstream evangelical Christian belief, against the wishes of some of the membership.
-That caused much disillusionment among the membership and another rise of splinter groups.
-All the changes, the church admitted, had organizationally brought about "catastrophic results," though they believe that it is spiritually the best thing that ever happened to them.
-During the tenure of Joseph Tkach Sr., the church's membership declined by 80 percent.
-In 1995, Tkach Sr died of cancer shortly after introducing the changes, and his son, Joseph Tkach Jr., succeeded him.
+Tkach Sr. directed the church theology towards mainstream evangelical Christian belief, against the wishes of some of the membership.
+This caused much disillusionment among the membership and another rise of splinter groups.
+While the church admitted that its changes had brought about "catastrophic results", they stood by their belief that the changes were for the best.
+During the tenure of Joseph Tkach Sr., the church's membership declined by 80%.

-All of Herbert Armstrong's writings were withdrawn from print by the Worldwide Church of God though they are still made available by other denominations.
-In the 2004 video production Called To Be Free, Greg Albrecht, former dean of WCG's Ambassador College, declared Herbert Armstrong to be both a false prophet and a heretic.
+All of Herbert Armstrong's writings were withdrawn from print by the WCG, though they are still made available by other denominations.
+In the 2004 video production Called To Be Free, former dean of WCG's Ambassador College Greg Albrecht, declared Herbert Armstrong to be both a false prophet and a heretic.

+In 1995, Tkach Sr died of cancer and his son, Joseph Tkach Jr., became the leader of the WCG.
+Tkach Jr. affirmed his father's reforms within the church, and continued to make changes.
+As a result, many members and ministers left and formed other churches that conformed to many of the teachings of Armstrong.

+In 2009, the WCG changed its name to Grace Communion International.
+In October 2018, Joe Tkach Jr. retired and installed Greg Williams as the President of GCI.